roots/bud/sources/@roots/bud-typescript/README.md

 ## Configuration

-If you are authoring your config file in TypeScript you must use the `ts-bud` command instead of `bud`.

 General ts configuration is handled using a standard **tsconfig.json** in your project root.
 See [the TypeScript docs on tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more information.

 There is a base tsconfig available for you to extend: